MewsSystems/gitbook-connector-api/operations/addresses.md

 ## Add addresses

-Adds a new address to the system and assigns it to a specified account.
-The account has to be within the same enterprise.
+Adds one or more new addresses to the system and assign them to specified accounts.

 ### Request